DFE-Digital/bat-design-history/app/posts/register-of-placement-schools/2026-03-09-exploring-showing-search-results-on-a-map.md

 ### Map placement

 For the location and provider search results, we show a map at the top of the page, below the search box and above the results list.
 This gives users the spatial context immediately without hiding the list.
+We do not show the map if there are no results.

 We also show a map on the individual school details page, below the page title and before the school details.

+Because the school details page now includes a map, we removed the "Search again" link and replaced it with a back link.
+The back link label depends on how the user arrived at the page:

+- if they navigated from the location or provider search results, the back link reads "Back to search results"
+- if they arrived via the school search autocomplete, the back link reads "Back to school search"

 ### Ordnance Survey Maps API

-We use maps provided by Ordnance Survey through the Public Sector Geospatial Agreement.
-The OS Maps API offers four styles: light, road, outdoor and leisure.
+We use maps provided by Ordnance Survey through the [Public Sector Geospatial Agreement](https://www.ordnancesurvey.co.uk/customers/public-sector/public-sector-geospatial-agreement).
+The [OS Maps API](https://osdatahub.os.uk/docs/wmts/overview) offers four styles: light, road, outdoor and leisure.

 We use the outdoor style.
 It provides the best contrast without obscuring the map pins.